emscripten-core/emscripten/site/source/docs/getting_started/downloads.rst

 Linux
 ++++++++

 .. note:: Pre-built binaries of tools are not available on Linux.
-Installing a tool will automatically clone and build that tool from the sources inside **emsdk** directory.
-Emsdk does not interact with Linux package managers on the behalf of the user, nor does it install any tools to the system.
-All file changes are done inside the ``emsdk/`` directory.
+Installing a tool will automatically clone and build that tool from the sources inside **emsdk** directory. *Emsdk* does not interact with Linux package managers on the behalf of the user, nor does it install any tools to the system.
+All file changes are done inside the **emsdk/** directory.

 - The system must have a working compiler environment available (because *emsdk* builds software from the source).
 - *Python*, *node.js* or *Java* are not provided by *emsdk*.
 The user is expected to install these beforehand with the *system package manager*.
 - *Git* is not installed automatically.
-Git is only needed if you want to use one of the development branches **emscripten-incoming** or **emscripten-master** directly, instead of the fixed releases.
+Git is only needed if you want to use tools from one of the development branches **emscripten-incoming** or **emscripten-master**.

 .. todo:: **HamishW** Add instructions for installing Git on Linux.